blinkk/amagaki/website/content/docs/templates/rendering-context.md

 # Template variables and rendering context

-By default, Amagaki’s document route provider will render all documents configured with URLs.
+Amagaki’s document route provider will render all documents configured with URLs.
 Binding a URL to a document means “render me as a page”.
+Documents without URLs are not built as pages.

-When Amagaki renders a document, it selects a template (either the pod’s default template or a template bound to a collection), and renders it with a rendering context.
+When Amagaki renders a document, it selects a template (either the pod’s default template or a template bound to a collection), and renders it with the following context object.

 ## Template variables